Diffeological Coarse Moduli Spaces of Stacks over Manifolds: From Diffeology to Concrete Sheaves

 \begin{remark}\labell{r:diffeol is a cat} Diffeological spaces with smooth maps between them form a category, denoted by $\diffeol$.
-This category is complete and cocomplete \cite{BH}, and contains the category of smooth manifolds with smooth maps $\mfld$ as a full subcategory. \end{remark}
+As mentioned in the introduction, this category is complete and cocomplete \cite{BH}, and contains the category of smooth manifolds with smooth maps $\mfld$ as a full subcategory. \end{remark}